TobiasBorning/Cookbook/cookbook-project/readme.md

 ## **_Project description_**

 The Cookbook is an application containing recipes, along with the ingredients needed for each respective recipe.
 The app will provide inspiration concerning what meals to make.
 On the app's homepage, the user can scroll through the list of recipes.
-When clicking the recipes, you get a more detailed description on how to make the dish.
+When clicking a recipe, you get a more detailed description on how to make the dish.
+As well as a list of ingredients needed to make the dish, the origin country, type, and preferences such as vegan, lactose and gluten- free.

-As we progress through the iterations, we will further develop the app to allow users to filter recipes based on different cuisines, such as Italian og Mexican.
-Additionally, users will also be able to search for desired recipes.

-In addition to this, users will be able to add and remove recipes from the cookbook.
+The app has a search function that allows the user to search for recipes based name.
+The user is also able to filter by origin and type using drop-down menus.
+The ui contains checkboxes for filtering by preferences.
+A user can favorite a recipe by clicking the star icon, yellow stars indicate a favorite recipe.
+The user can also use the favorites checkbox to show only favorite recipes.
+In addition to this, users will be able to add, remove and edit recipes from the cookbook.

+---

 ## **_How to run the app_**
----

 ```bash
 # navigate to the cookbook-project directory:
 % cd cookbook-project